-The Corporation contracted with a food vendor to provide all food and beverage services at the Center through 2021, whereby, under the agreement, the Corporation earns a percentage on food and beverage sales computed at specified rates.
-On April 29, 2019, the parties agreed to terminate the agreement as of June 16, 2019 (note 13).
+The Corporation previously contracted with a food vendor to provide all food and beverage services at the Center through 2021, whereby, under the agreement, the Corporation earns a percentage on food and beverage sales computed at specified rates.
+On June 16, 2019, the parties agreed to terminate the agreement.